Adib23704/anon-chat-api/README.md

-  health/                 GET /health (DB + Redis ping) drizzle/                  generated SQL migrations test/                     e2e specs and helpers deploy/                   nginx config sample for the VPS deploy
+  health/                 GET /health (DB + Redis ping) drizzle/                  generated SQL migrations test/                     e2e specs and helpers
 ```

 `ARCHITECTURE.md` is the design walkthrough: diagram, session strategy, pub/sub flow, capacity numbers, scaling plan, and an honest list of the things that would need work before this is production-grade.